zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 ## Related Tools

 <p align="justify">I wrote some tools for dealing with aspect ratios.
 These tool can be find at
 <a href="https://github.com/zentrocdot/artificial-intelligence-tools/tree/main/misc">Aspect Ratio Tools</a>.
 </p>

 ## To-Do

-Nothing to-do yet.
+<p align="justify">The code of the <i>Extension</i> needs to be sanitized and optimised.
+The reason is simple, as I have used existing concepts and approaches.  </p>

 # References